I'm Bec Hanley.

 I've spent time working in an in-house marketing and communications role for a not-for-profit.

-My career has also seen me pen copy for dozens of women-led brands, from one-woman shows such as photographers, coaches and designers to household names.
+My career has also seen me write copy for dozens of women-led brands, from one-woman shows such as photographers, coaches and designers to household names.
 I’ve penned advertorials for the Commonwealth Bank's female financial wellness initiative; crafted website content for Destination NSW, and written traffic-boosting blog posts for cult organic haircare brand Bondi Boost.

 I still sometimes pinch myself that my daydreams came true, but this is what makes me so unwavering in my belief that yours can, too.